GlacioHack/xdem/doc/source/data.md

 ### Python

-If you want to only get a specific data, you can use this function with the data alias needed:
+If you want to use one of the example data, you can run this function with the corresponding data alias:

 ```{code-cell} ipython3
 import xdem